jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - Betters checks in self build!
 - Support alternative single comments `# ## VALET COMMAND` instead of multiline comments for command declaration (see we can have help in autocompletion).
 - A command can declare dependencies to auto check if some tools are installed before running the command.
-- Try to add a variable that allows to output the logs to a given file in addition to &2 and we generate a unique file for each time valet is run.
 - Add test:: and also add a snippet to create a new function.
-- Generate vscode snippets from each function in core and lib-* to provide autocompletion for users.
-  Alternatively, generate a single sh containing all the function definitions with comments...
 - add valet in brew
 - Improve the self install script / check for updates by comparing the version number / suggest the user to git pull the repositories existing under .valet.d